-The AP-5000 is provided with a two part calibration cup.
-The probe is designed to be calibrated in these cups with the Probe Sleeve and Sleeve End Cap fitted.
+The AP-7000 is provided with a two part calibration cup.
+The probe is designed to be calibrated in these cups with the Probe Sleeve, Sleeve End Cap and Wiper fitted.

-The Probe sleeve and End Cap form an integral, working part of the Probe's optical and EC measurement system, and MUST be fitted during calibration and measurement for correct operation.
+The Probe sleeve, end cap and wiper form an integral, working part of the Probe's optical and EC measurement system, and MUST be fitted during calibration and measurement for correct operation.